Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Introduction

-Technically, our proposed method is relevant to literature in the estimation and inference of high dimensional sparse SIM.
-Due to the unknown link function, it is much more challenging to study sparse SIM under high dimensional settings.
-A commonly adopted approach is to employ $\ell_1$-penalized surrogate loss functions.
-For example, \cite{neykov2016l1} and \cite{eftekhari2021inference} used $\ell_1$-regularized linear regression to learn the sparse coefficients in SIM.
-The validity of such a surrogate-loss strategy heavily relies on the elliptical distribution assumption of the design, which is often violated in practice.
-Under SIM with a general design, \cite{radchenko2015high} and \cite{wu2021model} used splines or kernels to model the unknown link function and implemented gradient-based procedures to solve for the coefficients.
-However, their estimators are not ensured to converge to the global (true) solution, due to non-convex optimization. {To our best knowledge, there is no existing work ensuring convergence of the optimization algorithm for sparse SIM with a general (non-gaussian) design matrix.
-As mentioned later, one of our main technical contributions is to address this absence.}
+Technically, our work is also relevant to the estimation and inference of high-dimensional sparse SIM.
+Due to the unknown link function, it is much more challenging to study sparse SIM under high-dimensional settings.
+A common strategy is to employ surrogate loss functions.
+Specifically, \cite{neykov2016l1} and \cite{eftekhari2021inference} used $\ell_1$-regularized linear regression to learn the sparse coefficients in SIM.
+The validity of such a surrogate-loss approach heavily relies on the Gaussian (elliptical) distribution assumption of the design, which is often violated in practice.
+Under SIM with a non-Gaussian design, \cite{radchenko2015high} used splines to model the unknown link function and gradient-based procedures to estimate coefficients.
+To the best of our knowledge, no existing work ensures convergence of the optimization algorithm for sparse SIM with a non-Gaussian design matrix.

+{ Semiparametric efficient score functions have been frequently used to correct regularization bias in various inference problems such as those of high-dimensional generalized linear models (GLM) \citep{zhang2014confidence,van2014asymptotically,javanmard2014confidence}, treatment and structural effects \citeg{chernozhukov2016double}, and deep neural networks \citeg{farrell2021deep}.
+Recently, \cite{wu2021model} developed a debiasing method to infer the coefficient of the high-dimensional sparse SIM, which is motivated by the semiparametric efficient score for SIM coefficients derived in \cite{liang2010estimation}.

+More complicated than earlier work, the debiasing form of \cite{wu2021model} can simultaneously remove the first-order regularization bias of the parametric part and the smoothing bias of the nonparametric link function.
+This is because the unknown link in SIM is a nuisance model for the target coefficients.
+Our work essentially leverages this property to construct the one-step approximation for the non-convex SIM loss, which enables both the iterative updates towards the global solution and efficient data aggregation under the privacy constraints.
+A similar intrinsic relationship between debiased inference and efficient one-step approximation has been discussed in the context of high-dimensional GLMs \citep{cai2021individual}, but not studied for the SIM with a larger technical complication.